danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 -  [ ] Add search function
 -  [ ] Add metadata to tags and writer pages
 -  [ ] Generate keywords and meta descriptions for all proper coding articles
--  [ ] Remove Shakespeare articles
 -  [ ] Rewrite About page

-### Tests

--  Check that internal links don't contain problem punctuation
--  Check that length of `ARTICLES.json` matches number of files in `app/articles`
--  [ ] Write tests for localhost
--  [ ] Write tests for live site

 ### Installation